- Your 6 – 12 year old has significant difficulty with anxiety

 I do not work with children whose parents are in the process of divorcing, or whose parents are not able to co-parent effectively.
 Working with families in conflict requires expertise I do not have.
 I do not treat children who are acting out aggressively, or children needing help with Executive Functioning Skills.
 Again, these issues require specialized training, and are no longer in the realm of what I do.

-If your child meets the criteria I’ve described and you are interested in exploring CBT with me, we will begin with a 3- or 4-session consultation (see Intake Process).
+If your child meets the criteria I’ve described and you are interested in exploring CBT with me, we will begin with a 4-session consultation (see Intake Process).
 The consultation is not a guarantee of therapy.
-If I think your child would be better served by a Life-Skill Intensive, or by a different therapist, we will talk about that.
+If I think your child would be better served by Parent Coaching, or by a different therapist, we will talk about that.
 If we are going to continue on into therapy, I will describe the process in the final consultation session, and talk about what you can do to set your child up for success.

 Please note that CBT for anxiety always involves facing fears head-on, which means doing scary things on purpose.
 New skills need to be practiced between sessions, and things might get harder before they get easier.
 You, as parent, will be involved every step of the way, learning alongside your child how to tolerate and manage fears in a whole new way.